 Documentation of the supplier debriefing should be maintained by the state entity as part of the procurement files.
-Documentation of the debriefing process includes, but is not limited to, the supplier's request, state entity's response and any other related correspondence, meeting agenda, list of individuals attending the meeting, any written documents provided to the supplier, any notes taken during the debriefing, etc. A supplier's request to receive procurement records as part of the debriefing process will be handled in accordance with the Georgia Open Records Act.
+Documentation of the debriefing process includes, but is not limited to, the supplier's request, state entity's response and any other related correspondence, meeting agenda, list of individuals attending the meeting, any written documents provided to the supplier, any notes taken during the debriefing, etc. The issuing officer may use SPD-AP015 Supplier Debriefing Record Template as an optional resource for documenting the supplier debriefing.
+A supplier's request to receive procurement records as part of the debriefing process will be handled in accordance with the Georgia Open Records Act.